Shon Barnes, former deputy chief from North Carolina, selected as Madison's next top cop

 "I think many police departments make a mistake when you associate incarceration with reducing crime," he said.

-The other candidates for Madison's chief position were Christopher A. Davis, deputy chief for the Portland, Oregon, Police Bureau, and Larry R. Scirotto, retired assistant chief for the Pittsburgh police.
+The other finalists were Christopher A. Davis, deputy chief for the Portland, Oregon, Police Bureau, and Larry R. Scirotto, retired assistant chief for the Pittsburgh police.
+All the finalists expressed similarly progressive views on policing and favored treatment and community engagement over a lock-'em-up approach to crime.
+They voiced support for bringing in outside professionals to help handle calls related to mental illness and drug addiction, and none was in favor of involving local police in federal immigration enforcement.

-In the wake of the death of George Floyd in Minneapolis police custody in May and a string of seven fatal police shootings in Madison between 2012 and 2016, Madison has seen unprecedented protests against, and calls for the defunding of, a city police department that in a December 2017 consultant's report was deemed "far from 'a Department in crisis'" whose use of force was "limited in volume and primarily minor in nature."

 Each candidate faced the same six questions during their final interviews: how they would handle crime, why they wanted to be chief, how to reduce some communities' fear of police and the police's fear of some communities, how to engage youth, how to handle calls related to mental illness and addiction, and whether local police should enforce federal immigration laws.